micene09/scarlett/README.md

 Providing the third parameter `customKey`, the string evaluated will change accordingly.

-This method, is used internally to complete common cache's taks operations like set, get and clear, see the next methods to understand better.
+This method is used internally to complete common cache's task operations like set, get and clear; see the next methods to understand better.

 **cacheSet(response: `IResponse`, customKey?: `string`)**